abhirockzz/fn-oracledb-java/README.md

 ### Configure Docker

-> This is not needed if you just want to use don't want to push images to external Docker registry
+> This is not needed if you don't want to push images to external Docker registry

 - `docker login` (use your docker registry credentials)
 - `export FN_REGISTRY=<name of your docker repository>`